-->

 Right click image to enlarge.

-Date? - Byakko Shinko Kai, Hijirigaoka / Holly Hill, Ichikawa city, Tokyo (Japan).
+Date? - Byakko Shinko Kai, Hijirigaoka / Holy Hill, Ichikawa city, Tokyo (Japan).
 Founded by Masahisa Goi [1916-1980].
 Moved in 1998 to the Fuji Sanctuary (qv), and all of its original structures were removed.

 1955 - World Peace Prayer Society, founded in Japan by Masahisa Goi [1916-1980].
 "The World Peace Prayer Society was incorporated in New York in 1988 as a nonprofit organization, and in 1990 it was recognized as a Non-Governmental Organization (NGO) associated with the Department of Public Information at the United Nations."
 See World Peace Sanctuary (1991).